Tour start → end dates | Price | Enquire |

 Day 3

-Masai Mara – Lake Nakuru, Kenya
+Masai Mara – Lake Nakuru National Park, Kenya

 We depart from the Masai Mara and journey north to Lake Nakuru where we devote our afternoon to game driving.
 First established as a bird sanctuary, Lake Nakuru was developed into a National Park in 1968.
 White rhino roam frequently through the savannah area that surrounds the lake, providing us with incredible photo opportunities.